Article | 06-July-2017

 The algorithm based on the cross-validation idea is used to select an optimal parameter value C for the RBF kernel function and optimal parameters C

-International Journal of Advanced Network, Monitoring and Controls , ISSUE 3, 53–60
+International Journal of Advanced Network, Monitoring and Controls, Volume 3 , ISSUE 3, 53–60

 expected value, but also the variance to determine the uncertainty of the prediction, or we can use the entire distribution for, e.g. more accurate further calculations or generating random values.
 10-fold cross-validation log-likelihood tests were conducted for 22 DAX companies, leading to very accurate predictions, especially when individual models were used for each company, as significant differences were found between their behaviours.
 An additional advantage of using this methodology is that it